 Figure out the purpose of your website, and find out which kind of web hosting would be best to fulfil that purpose.
 Generally, for small business or personal sites, shared web hosting should be enough to cover all the bases.
 If it’s for a large to medium website, best not cheap out – go for something that provides you with more resources like VPS hosting.

 If you’re building a WordPress site targeting the USA, Bluehost would be the preferred web hosting choice.
 If it’s a non-WordPress site with a global audience, it’s better to pick GoDaddy.
-Note that SiteGround would be a great choice for both.
-They’re officially recommended by WordPress.org, and they have 6 data centers across 4 continents.
+Note that Hostinger would be a great choice for both.
+They’re optimized for WordPress and have data centers worldwide.

 SSL is an acronym for Secure Sockets Layer.
 It keeps a website secure, allowing visitors to freely browse, shop, and provide information to the website securely.
 It’s considered to be highly beneficial and is essential for every website.
-Providers like SiteGround and Hostinger offer free SSL certificates!
+Providers like Hostinger and SiteGround offer free SSL certificates!

 A data center is a building that houses groups of servers that store website data.
 By picking a data center that is close to your target audience geographically speaking, you’ll be able to ensure optimum website performance for your visitors!
-SiteGround and Hostinger provide great global coverage of data centers.
+Hostinger and SiteGround provide great global coverage of data centers.